 Data reduction was required in order to make analysis of predicted relationships more tractable and parsimonious.
 Data reduction allows for a reduction in multicolinearity between predictor variables of interest while retaining as much variance as possible in the observed data Yong2013.
 Given that the survey items of this study were designed to collectively access more latent psychological constructs, particularly in the case of outcome variables related to concepts such as team click, social bonding, and fatigue (but also for performance variables), a data reduction technique capable of modelling the theoretical structure of these data was preferred over a procedure that merely reduced the collected data to its common variance.
 Exploratory Factor Analysis (EFA) was thus chosen as the most suitable data reduction technique over Principal Component Analysis (for a full explanation of EFA, and a more detailed justification for EFA over other available techniques, see Appendix ?
 Section ?).

-For each subset of the data (post-Tournament, pre- to post-Tournament change, and overall Tournament), an EFAs were performed in order to reduce data to key variables of interest: components of team and individual performance, team click, social bonding, fatigue, and technical competence (objective and subjective measures).
+An EFA was performed for each subset of the data (post-Tournament, pre- to post-Tournament change, and overall Tournament) in order to reduce data to key variables of interest: components of team and individual performance, team click, social bonding, fatigue, and technical competence (objective and subjective measures).
 Prior to factors being extracted, correlation matrices of each group of variables were subjected to two common sampling adequacy measures: the Kaiser-Meyer-Olkin (KMO) index and BartlettÃ¢Â€Â™s test of sphericity.
 Factor loadings of >.3 were considered adequate, and only items that loaded on one factor were accepted Field2012.
 Sum of Squares Loadings (SS Loadings) for each factor were also reportedDziuban1974.
 Finally, two reliability measures (Guttman’s lambda3 and Cronbach’s Alpha) were also reported as an indication of whether or not the average correlation of each subset of variables is an accurate estimate of the average correlation of all items that could pertain to the underlying construct.
 Factor scores were calculated as standardised z-scores: zero-centred, with a standard deviation of 1.

 4.2.1 Joint Action Success and Individual Performance Success